Ei mechanism: Special cases for the Hofmann elimination

 The mechanism for the Hofmann elimination is generally E2, but can go through an Ei pathway under certain circumstances.
 For some sterically hindered molecules the base deprotonates a methyl group on the amine instead of the β-hydrogen directly, forming an ylide intermediate which eliminates trimethylamine through a 5-membered transition state, forming the alkene.
 Deuterium labeling studies confirmed this mechanism by observing the formation of deuterated trimethylamine (and no deuterated water, which would form from the E2 mechanism).

-The Wittig modified Hofmann elimination goes through the same Ei mechanism, but instead of using silver oxide and water as base, the Wittig modification uses strong bases like alkylithiums or KNH2/liquid NH3.Bach, R.D.; Bair, K.W.; Andrzejewski, D. (1972).
-"The Wittig Modification of the Hofmann Elimination Reaction.
-Evidence for an alpha’, beta Mechanism".
-J. Am.
-Chem.
-Soc.
-94 8608-.
+The Wittig modified Hofmann elimination goes through the same Ei mechanism, but instead of using silver oxide and water as base, the Wittig modification uses strong bases like alkylithiums or KNH2/liquid NH3.

 Iodoso elimination

 Secondary and tertiary alkyl iodides with strongly electron-withdrawing groups at the α-carbon were found to undergo a pericyclic syn elimination when exposed to m-chloroperbenzoic acid (mCPBA).
 It is proposed that the reaction goes through an iodoso intermediate before the syn elimination of hypoiodous acid.

 The scope of this reaction does not include primary alkyl iodides because the iodoso intermediate rearranges to the hypoiodite intermediate, which, under the reaction conditions, is converted to an alcohol.
 Strongly electron-withdrawing groups suppress the rearrangement pathway, allowing the pericyclic syn elimination pathway to predominate.